javiiervm/Xavion-AI/README.md

 ├── data/
 │   ├── knowledge.json       # Initial dictionary downloaded from the internet with createDic.py
-│   └── memory.json          # Custom dictionary where both user and AI can write new definitions ├── main.py                  # Main chat loop logic
+│   └── memory.json          # Custom dictionary where both user and AI can write new definitions ├── auxiliar/
+│   └── test_model_load.py   # Script to test the loading of the model and tokenizer.
+├── main.py                  # Main chat loop logic
-├── createDic.py             # Script to download a knowledge base (customizable) and convert it to JSON format ├── requirements.txt         # Packages which you need to install to run the chatbot └── README.md
+├── requirements.txt         # Packages which you need to install to run the chatbot └── README.md
 ```